opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_3_configure_advanced_settings.rst

 #.
 Set **ECS Group**.

    An ECS group applies the anti-affinity policy to the ECSs in it so that the ECSs are automatically allocated to different hosts.
 This configuration is optional.
-For instructions about how to create an ECS group, see `Managing ECS Groups <../../instances/managing_ecss/managing_ecs_groups.html>`__.
+For instructions about how to create an ECS group, see :ref:`Managing ECS Groups <en-us_topic_0032980085>`.

    .. note::